uujfwmnp/upgraded-telegram/README.md

   - Locally running comment script, prints to the screen.
 * timing-scoring.php
   - T&S webpage script that runs on a 30 second page refresh.
-  - Includes color formatting for flags (red/yellow/green), push 2 pass, tire choices, and overall fastest lap times.
+  - Includes color formatting for flags (red/yellow/green), push 2 pass, tire choices, overall fastest lap times, and overall best sector times.
-  - Next major update will include color-formatting for personal best laps, and overall/p.best sector times.
 * timing-scoring.py
   - Locally running T&S script, prints to the screen.
   - Used switch-case statements to handle road/street qualifying text, and based on the length of JSON data, to insert the correct number of spaces to maintain formatting.
 Tabs have been almost entirely removed, and so there should only be display issues in the case of a very small screen width.